Batch-Man/BatCenter/README.md

 This utility will help you to search, download, install, view the batch plugins from selected sources, you can search and see details about them before downloading.

 ## Installation
-There is a script available that can directly download BatCentre from the main server(bath-man.com), you can either use that script to install it in your computer or you can also call to directly via your command prompt.
-It depends on your operating system.
+There is a script available that can directly download BatCenter from the main server(batch-man.com), you can either **use the installation script to install BatCenter in your computer** or ***you can install it directly via your command prompt***.
+Do as per your OS.

 ### Windows 10:
 Installation from command prompt: